lordfriend/nya-bootstrap-select/README.md

 In this section you'll see several usage of the `nya-bs-option` directive.

 ####Basic usage
-This is the very basic usage, we have an array of object used to generate options. the `myModel` will be one of the objects in the `options` array.  if you add an `mulitple` attribute to the `nya-bs-select` element.  `myModel` will be array of objects.
+This is the very basic usage, we have an array of object used to generate options. the `myModel` will be one of the objects in the `options` array.  if you add an `multiple` attribute to the `nya-bs-select` element.  `myModel` will be array of objects.

 ```html
 <ol class="nya-bs-select" ng-model="myModel">